dune3d/dune3d-docs/simple-part.rst

 ^^^^^

-Select the bottom horizontal line and use the "Constrain horizontal distance" to set its width to 5mm.
+Select the bottom horizontal line and use the "Constrain horizontal distance" tool to set its width to 5mm.

 .. image:: images/tutorial/constrain-horizontal-distance.png